yw2316/Spatial_Transcriptomics_Analysis/README.md

-# scRNAseq-template
+# Spatial Transcriptomics pipeline

-Workshop on reproducible research practices and RMarkdown, focusing on HTML output, initially presented at ISU presentation on July 2020.
+Workshop on reproducible research practices and RMarkdown, focusing on HTML output.

 ## How to use this repository

-GitHub for this templtate: [Click here to open](https://github.com/Wang-Cankun/scRNAseq-template)
+GitHub for this template: [Click here to open](https://github.com/yw2316/Spatial_Transcriptomics_Analysis)

 ### 1. Step 1: Download the whole repository.